 It is important to consult a rheumatologist, family doctor, or orthopedic surgeon if you notice symptoms of tingling or numbness in the body, especially if you are experiencing other symptoms.
 If you believe you are having a stroke, you should proceed immediately to a hospital or call an ambulance.

-Tingling that is felt throughout the body may occur for many reasons, such as:
+Tingling all over the body may occur for many reasons, such as:

 1. Poor circulation